-Archaeologists at St. Mary’s City frequently recover fragments of brown clay tobacco pipes believed to have been made by Maryland Indians, or other Indians living along the Potomac River.
+Archaeologists at St. Mary’s City frequently recover fragments of brown clay tobacco pipes believed to have been made by indigenous people who lived along the Potomac River.
 Thousands of these have been found over the past 50 years of digging, and they can be dated to the ca. 1640–1675 period.
 Made of local clays, they were decorated by impressing lines into the soft clay, often using the edge of a fossil shark’s tooth, to form images.
 Before firing the pipes, the maker would fill the impressed lines with white clay to highlight the designs.
-Many show geometric forms but also very common are animal images, especially what appear to be white tailed deer as seen below.
+Many show geometric forms but also very common are animal images, especially what appear to be white-tailed deer as seen below.

 “Running Deer” Pipes found at St. Mary’s City

 Some of those with short legs might be dogs.
-One scholar has argued that these represent antelope and were made by enslaved Africans, but the evidence makes that unlikely.
-Note the strong resemblance to white tailed deer in Maryland today, with very similar ears and tail.
+Note the strong resemblance to white-tailed deer in Maryland today, with very similar ears and tail.

-It was found in the moat fill of Pope’s Fort which surrounded Leonard Calvert’s house and likely dates ca. 1650.
+It was found in the moat fill of what was Pope’s Fort, which surrounded Leonard Calvert’s house and likely dates ca. 1650.
 Birds are very significant in some Native American religions, as evidenced by the value placed on the feathers of birds such as the eagle.
 Anthropological studies indicate that among many of the native peoples of what is now the United States, birds are believed to have a connection to the spiritual world.
 There is also a native tradition of a trickster character who was described as riding birds on their journeys.
 In any case, placing a human in direct association with a large bird was clearly intentional by the pipe’s maker and must have held some meaning.
-While we have very little specific information about Maryland Indian beliefs at this time, reviewing the available data about native peoples in Eastern North America, we suggest that this may represent the highly respected figure of a shaman, who were believed to use birds to communicate with, and in some cases even travel to, the netherworld.
-This pipe seems to offer a rare glimpse into beliefs of Maryland Indians, although the precise meaning is uncertain.
-And we are left to wonder why the maker chose to place these two images on a pipe that would be traded to English colonists.
+While we have very little specific information about tribal beliefs at this time, reviewing the available data about native peoples in Eastern North America, we suggest that this may represent the highly respected figure of a shaman, who were believed to use birds to communicate with, and in some cases even travel to, the netherworld.
+We are left to wonder why the maker chose to place these two images on a pipe that may have been traded to English.
 That question may never be answered but it remains a most curious one.

 About the Author